mukintaras/qbittorrent-unity-launcher/README.md

     `gedit ~/.local/share/applications/qBittorrent.desktop`

-  a.
-Find Exec option and prepend `/path/to/qbittorrent-unity-launcher.py` to command
+5. Find Exec option and prepend `/path/to/qbittorrent-unity-launcher.py` to command

     `Exec=/path/to/qbittorrent-unity-launcher/qbittorrent-unity-launcher.py qbittorrent %U`

-  b.
-Make copied .desktop file executable.
+6. Make copied .desktop file executable.

     `chmod +x ~/.local/share/applications/qBittorrent.desktop`

-5. Now use the new .desktop file to open qBittorent or drag to the the Unity Dash.
+7. You are done!
+Now you can use the new .desktop file to open qBittorent or drag to the the Unity Dash.